openjump-gis/openjump/etc/readme.txt

 4. Support
 ----------
 General questions regarding OpenJUMP can be found in:
-- www.jump-project.org  the original JUMP site
 - www.openjump.org the OpenJUMP home
-- jump-pilot.sourceforge.net the old OpenJUMP developper site
+- jump-pilot.sourceforge.net the OpenJUMP developper site

 For commerical support, e.g. payed plugin development, see our www.openjump.org home.